umcconnell/archimedes-pi/README.md

 # archimedes-pi

-Approximate pi with Archimede's method using polygons.
+Approximate pi with Archimedes' method using polygons.

 ## Table of Contents